openharmony/testfwk_arkxtest/README_en.md

 >```
 ### Building UiTest

 > UiTest is not built with OpenHarmony 3.1 Release and needs to be manually built.
-For details, see [Pushing UiTest to a Device](https://gitee.com/lijialang/testfwk_arkxtest/blob/OpenHarmony-3.2-Release/README_en.md).
+For details.

 If you want to modify UiTest code and verify the modification, use the following commands.